 Furthermore, it was discovered that these apps are also vulnerable to data residue attacks and clipboard sniffing and a majority of flaws can be exploited without acquiring root permissions.
 For instance, Keeper and Keepsafe are two of the most popular apps, but these contained one low intensity and two medium intensity flaws.

 Password Manager app by Informaticore contains high-level security flaws and despite storing the master password in an encrypted format, the app’s code reveals the encryption key as it remains the same for every installation.
-The same flaw was detected in LastPass app.
+The same flaw was detected in the LastPass app.
 It was also noted that features like autofill or default web browsers in the app might also lead to the introduction of security flaws and might cause privacy invasion.

 If you are using any of these apps be careful and don’t trust such apps blindly.